MiracleDevs/Paradigm.ORM/doc/tutorials/1.gettingstarted/index.md

 There are two ways to provide these mappings: either by decorating the class itself, or by decorating another class or interface.
 In the second case, we'll need to also decorate the class that we will use with the reference to the other class (where the mapping is).
 If this doesn't make sense now, it will surely do as we go over the examples.

 ### Mapping the class
-We'll use the @MiracleDevs.ORM.Data.Attributes.TableAttribute to indicate that the classes will be mapped to specific database tables.
+We'll use the @Paradigm.ORM.Data.Attributes.TableAttribute to indicate that the classes will be mapped to specific database tables.

 > [!TIP]
 > If your database allows catalogs and schemas, and you want to separate distinct sectors of your app using different schemas, you can also provide them as parameters.